teamapps-org/teamapps-emoji-icons/README.md

-# TeamApps Emoji Icon Provider
+# TeamApps Emoji Icon Library

 Use Emojis in your TeamApps Application UI